Public Gardens

 This poster illustrates best management practices for preventing disease and pest problems in gardens and nurseries.
 It can be posted in a break room or other common area to educate workers, volunteers, and others.
 Available in English and Spanish versions.

+Feel free to print the PDF files.
 Or contact Marianne Elliott to obtain the print version (24″ x 16.5″)

 Many thanks to Ian Wright, The National Trust, for providing the information on this webpage.